IABTechLab/uid2docs/api/v1/sdks/dsp-client-v1-overview.md

 | `KeysNotSynced` | The client has failed to synchronize keys from UID2 service. |
 | `VersionNotSupported` |  The client library does not support the encrypted token's version. |

+## Frequently Asked Questions

+### How do SDK errors impact the DSP's ability to respond to a bid?

+If there is an error, the SDK will not decrypt the UID2 token into a UID2.